rpmuller/ePubs/WP1.md

 countenance such unorthodox theories as are to be found in the _Republic_ concerning property and the family.
-Those who neither fall below nor rise above the level of decent, well-behaved citizens will find in the Ethics a systematic account of the principles by which they hold that their conduct should be regulated.
+Those who neither fall below nor rise above the level of decent, well-behaved citizens will find in the _Ethics_ a systematic account of the principles by which they hold that their conduct should be regulated.
 Those who demand anything more will be disappointed.
-The book appeals to the respectable middle-aged, and has been used by them, especially since the seventeenth century, to repress the ardours and enthusiasms of the young.
+The book appeals to the respectable middle-aged, and has been used by them, especially since the seventeenth century, to repress the ardors and enthusiasms of the young.
 But to a man with any depth of feeling it is likely to be repulsive.